-Tree species richness modulates water supply in the local neighbourhood: Evidence from wood δ13C signatures in a large-scale subtropical tree experiment
+Tree species richness modulates water supply in the local tree neighbourhood: Evidence from wood δ13C signatures in a large-scale subtropical tree experiment

 Research output: Contribution to journalResearch articleContributedpeer-review